Magnon Nonlinear Hall Effect in 2D Antiferromagnetic Insulators

-indicating Eq.(\ref{nonlinear_1}) remains zero.
-The ${\cal C}_{3z}$ symmetry can be broken by disrupting the invariance among the NN spin exchange interactions ${\cal J}_{11}$, ${\cal J}_{12}$ and ${\cal J}_{13}$, as demonstrated by application of uniaxial strain, illustrated in Fig.\ref{fig1}(a).
-Consequently, the nonzero summation of velocity permits the emergence of a nonlinear transverse heat current, which is perpendicular to the applied temperature gradient and parallel to the direction of the uniaxial strain.
-The emergence of ${\cal D}_{z}$ can also lead to nonzero values of Eq.(\ref{nonlinear_1}), with details provided in the Fig.S7\cite{Supplemental_Materials, Hall_response_note}.
-When ${\cal B}=0$, the degeneracy of modes with opposite chirality prevents the generation of the net transverse heat current but allow for the nonlinear SNE\cite{kondo_prreserach_2022_4, mukherjee_PRB_2023_107}.
+suggesting the integral of Eq.\,(\ref{nonlinear_1}) goes to zero.
+The nonzero summation of velocity of Eq.\,(\ref{vel}) can be generated by uniaxial strain or 2NN ${\cal D}_{z}$.
+The uniaxial strain can breaks the ${\cal C}_{3z}$ symmetry, which distribute the invariance among the NN spin exchange interactions ${\cal J}_{11}$, ${\cal J}_{12}$ and ${\cal J}_{13}$, as illustrated in Fig.\,\ref{fig3}(d).
+Consequently, there will emerge a nonlinear transverse magnon current, which is perpendicular to the $\boldsymbol{\nabla}T$ and parallel to the direction of the uniaxial strain.
+Unlike uniaxial strain, ${\cal D}_{z}$ preserves the ${\cal C}_{3z}$ symmetry of honeycomb lattice, yet still results in a nonzero summation of Eq.(\ref{vel}) by introducing the imbalance between $\boldsymbol{k}$ and $\boldsymbol{-k}$ states.
+Overall, in the context of honeycomb N\'{e}el order, the realization of a nonlinear Hall response further requires the breaking of ${\cal C}_{3z}$ symmetry or the presence of an asymmetric band.

-Since the parity of each magnon mode is locked by $\langle S^{z}\rangle$, which is also coupled to $\cal B$, such that a finite ${\cal B}$ can break this degeneracy.
-As shown in Fig.\ref{fig2}(b), when ${\cal B}>0$, $\alpha$ mode is higher in energy than the $\beta$ mode, resulting in $ \sum_{k}{\partial_{k_{y}} \left[ {\Omega^{z}_{\alpha}{\epsilon}_{\alpha}} + {\Omega^{z}_{\beta}{\epsilon}_{\beta}} \right] > 0 }.$ This indicates that switching the ${\cal B}$ naturally flips the sign of $I^{x}_{\epsilon}$, which is fundamentally different from the known nonlinear Hall effect observed in fermions\cite{sodemann2015quantum, Ma_nature_2019_565} or phonons\cite{luo2023nonlinear, chen2023phonon}, as the latter is independent of the magnetic field.
-Note that the role of applied $\cal B$ is merely to lift the degeneracy of magnon modes, with its strength being much smaller than SIA, thereby preserving the advantage of AFM magnons with photonlike linear dispersion $\Gamma$-point, reaching THz frequency \cite{baltz2018antiferromagnetic, gomonay2018antiferromagnetic}.
+The absence of ${\cal B}$ ensures magnon modes remain in two-fold degenerate states, preventing the generation of the net transverse current while allowing for the nonlinear SNE\,\cite{kondo_prreserach_2022_4, mukherjee_PRB_2023_107}.
+This degeneracy can be lifted by applying ${\cal B}$, due to its coupling with the $\left<S_{z}\right>$ of each magnon mode.
+As shown in Fig.\,\ref{fig2}(b), when ${\cal B}$\,$<$\,$0$, $\alpha$ mode is lower in energy than the $\beta$ mode, resulting in $\sum_{k}{\partial_{k_{y}} \left[ {\Omega^{z}_{\alpha}{\epsilon}_{\alpha}} + {\Omega^{z}_{\beta}{\epsilon}_{\beta}} \right] < 0 }$, such that reversing the ${\cal B}$ naturally flips the sign of $I^{\epsilon}_{2x}$.
+This phenomenon is fundamentally distinct from the known nonlinear Hall effect observed in fermions\,\cite{sodemann2015quantum, Ma_nature_2019_565} or phonons\,\cite{luo2023nonlinear, chen2023phonon}, as these are independent of the magnetic field.
+Notice that the role of applied $\cal B$ is merely to lift the degeneracy of magnon modes, with its strength being much smaller than SIA, thereby preserving the advantage of AFM magnons with THz frequency at $\Gamma$-point \,\cite{baltz2018antiferromagnetic, gomonay2018antiferromagnetic, li2020spin}.